verozhang/jssim/README.md

 After a thoroughly rebuilding, this simulator is renamed to JSSIM.

 Ver.
 1.1:
 Added several new functions.

-Still under development.
+Ver.
+1.2:
+New resource module, several minor improvements.